The original article has been updated.

 Over the years, some have argued that Twitter is too general, broad, and vague to be truly useful.
 On the one hand, people like to use it to argue with each other.
 On the other hand, people have used it for good, such as the #BlackLivesMatter movement.
 It’s a force to be reckoned with for sure.

 The idea has been tried a gazillion times.
 Services like Mastodon let you launch decentralized social networks fairly easily.
 Community platforms like Mighty Networks are making a comeback for a great reason: People crave this concept.
 But it rarely sticks.
 People find it hard to spend time on more than a handful of sites or apps.

 Messaging apps like WhatsApp, Telegram and Signal, and even simple group SMS chats are where people are spending their time.
 (It’s why Facebook bought WhatsApp, Instagram, and a few more apps that don’t immediately make sense.)

 But the idea has never fully gelled.
 Why?
 Should it?
 And could you benefit from championing such an experience?

 A Thousand Little Twitters

 The opportunity and the idea are simple: What would be the benefits of a very lightweight social network built around a specific interest to the participants in that network?
-FarmersOnly is a dating site for people living in rural areas.
+For example, FarmersOnly is a dating site for people living in rural areas.
 Woofial is a social network for dogs (though if I looked more, I probably would’ve found a social network for Boston Terriers specifically, I’m sure).
 Ravelry is for knitters and those who crochet.
-Fishbrain for fishing types, and on and on.
+Fishbrain is for fishing types, and on and on.